 Why choose this course

-Surrey is one of the UK's leading universities for Sports Science, with our programmes ranked within the top ten in the Complete University Guide 2018.
+SSurrey is one of the UK's leading universities for sport and exercise science, with our programmes ranked top 10 in The Times and The Sunday Times Good University Guide 2018.

 Combining our long-standing reputation for excellence in Biosciences education, world-class sporting facilities at the Surrey Sports Park and collaboration with Surrey Clinical Research Centre, our Sport and Exercise Science programme will prepare you for a rewarding career in professional sport, health promotion, teaching and research.